caseycorvino/iOS-Demo/README.md

 # iOS-Demo

-This is an exmaple project.
+This is an example project.

 The app is composed of two parts.
 One is a location sharing app.
 You click the orange circle in the bottom right corner and it adds your location with a time stamp to the map.
 Everyone else that has the app can see your location.